pacstall/pacstall/CONTRIBUTING.md

  `“Always code as if the guy who ends up maintaining your code will be a violent psychopath who knows where you live”`

 John Woods

+We use [git flow](https://danielkummer.github.io/git-flow-cheatsheet/) to manage pacstall.
+Make sure that you are familiar with it before attempting to make changes